Have you ever wondered which ranking factors go into Google’s algorithm?

 The most obvious steps to take involve optimizing your page titles and meta descriptions to encourage clicks.

 You don’t have to become a copywriting pro to do this, but there are some copywriting formulas that can help make this process easier.
-Buffer has put together a great collection here.
-And Elna Cain shares some tools that can help you in this post.
+To get a head start, check out the headline writing tools in this post.

 But there’s a trap that a lot of people fall into here – and that is over optimizing to the point where promises are so lofty that the content can’t hope to deliver on them.